hertzmann/hertzmann.github.io/_posts/2020-10-23-planning-and-strategy.md

 Introspection is Difficult
 ---

 I make a lot of conscious decisions when making these paintings.
-Yet, looking back, there are so many choices that I can't quite explain.
-Just as [I can't predict how a painting will turn out], I can't tell you how I made a lot of decisions along the way.
+Yet, looking back, there are so many choices that I can't explain.
+Just as [I can't predict how a painting will turn out](/2020/10/05/art-is-a-process.html), I can't tell you how I made a lot of decisions along the way.

-I some cases, I look back at a brushstroke I drew that I liked, and I wonder how I chose that stroke.
+I spent a lot of time thinking about what my thought process was I some cases, I look back at a brushstroke I drew that I liked, and I wonder how I chose that stroke.
 Other times I look at strokes I drew that don't quite look right, and I keep refining them.
 Why did some "work" and some didn't?
 Or maybe they don't look as good as I think at the time, and I won't like them later.
 Why did I decide to sketch these outlines and not those?
 All of these decisions and judgements seem ineffable.

-I spent a lot of time thinking about what my thought process was, and these blog posts are attempts to organize and communicate those thoughts.
-But most of the paintings I'm sharing so far were done a year ago, so my memory is hazy.
+, and these blog posts are attempts to organize and communicate those thoughts.

 Moreover, there is a lot of evidence that human judgements of our past decision-making can be unreliable.
 So it is difficult to explain anything with confidence.

 **In non-photorealistic rendering research,** many researchers start trying to develop algorithms by talking to artists or by reading art books.
 They soon become frustrated: artists have lots of useful things to say about how they work, but these explanations don't translate into actionable advice.
-In general, I find that artists' explanations for their decisions are like sports interviews: they reflect how people think, but they don't explain it.
+In general, I find that artists' explanations for their decisions are like sports interviews: they might reflect how people think, but they don't explain it.